 Yes you can.
-Under the current restrictions though, we have reduced capacity to see animals for vaccination.
+Under the current restrictions though, we have some reduced capacity to see animals for vaccination so please be prepared to book a few days ahead at this time.
 If you have a puppy or kitten that still needs to receive its primary vaccinations, we will prioritise these.
 Fortunately we do have some margin built into our annual schedule so you don't have to worry about your pet becoming susceptible to these diseases in the next month or two.
 Vaccinations for leptospirosis and feline immunodeficiency virus do need to be given within 15 months of the previous injection or a booster vaccination will be required.
-Now we are at level-3, we will prioritise those vaccinations first.
-We will continue to send out our reminders as usual at this time for your information , and we will be attemptinig to contact everyone who had a vaccination due in March / April over the next few weeks to arrange an appointment.
+We will continue to send out our reminders as usual at this time for your information ,

 If my pet needs to be put to sleep can I be with it?